 It was created in response to the cancellation of the 2010 Interesting Conference.
 It seemed like the obvious thing to do.

-Previous speakers have included Jon Ronson, Robin Ince, Josie Long and Adam Curtis.
+Previous speakers have included Jon Ronson, Robin Ince, Josie Long, Adam Curtis and Peter York.

 People have talked about sneezing, toast, IBM tills, the sounds made by vending machines, the Shipping Forecast, barcodes, yellow lines, London shop fronts, the television programme Antiques Road Trip and the features of the Yamaha PSR-175 Portatune keyboard.

 This year’s Boring Conference takes place on Saturday 30th May at Conway Hall in Holborn.

 Doors will open around 10.30am, and things will start to get boring at about 11am.
 The event will finish around 4.30pm, at which point you are free to get on with your lives.